Coral-Protocol/software-testing-agents/README.md

-# Software Testing Agents with CAMEL
+# Software Testing Agents with LangChain

 In this example, we implement a minimal multi-agent software testing system using LangChain, where agents collaboratively test pull request (PR) code against existing unit tests.